-Pixar began when George Lucas used some of his money to form a new division at Lucasfilm known as "Graphics Group".
+Pixar began in 1979 when George Lucas used some of his money to form a new division at Lucasfilm known as "Graphics Group".
 The company originally did this and that for a while, most notably the Genesis planet simulation from Star Trek II: The Wrath of Khan and the stained-glass knight from Young Sherlock Holmes.
 Working there was one John Lasseter, a former Disney animator who got fired for trying to push the company to experiment with computer animation.
 He created a CGI short entitled The Adventures of Andre & Wally B. in his downtime, with the assistance of computer genius Ed Catmull.

 Seeking money for his divorce costs (and also because of the failure known as Howard the Duck), Lucas eventually sold it to Steve Jobs for $10 million.
 The company was named Pixar after their first product, a video rendering computer for medical use.
 Though it didn't sell very well, Steve Jobs continued to pour money into it, and Pixar repurposed itself as a firm creating computer-animated commercials for companies such as Listerine Mouthwash and Lifesavers candies.